 asked for a job on a whim when making a small purchase in February of 1989 and has now literally spent over half of his life here.
 He became an enthusiast after spending a summer in Austria with relatives and riding bikes in the mountains.
 He knew immediately that it was what he wanted to be involved with for the rest of his life.
 Ron continually attends clinics and seminars to keep abreast of developing technologies within the bike industry.
 For example, in 2012 he received his USA Cycling Race Mechanic License of which only about 50 are issued per year.
 Besides wrenching he oversees purchasing, A/P, A/R, HR, marketing, consumer relations, and our web presence.
 In the off season he is an avid skier and novice snow boarder, whose goal is to eventually ski on every continent (3 down so far).
 Ron has two boys, Zach and Collin, and a terrific wife Patty (who has ridden from Seattle to D.C.) that share his enthusiasm for the business.

 has decided to follow in his father’s footsteps and works at the shop full time.
-He is a ReTul Certified bike fitter, Specialized BG Fitter, and has earned a degree in Marketing and Management from Grand Valley State University.
-Taylor has been participating in triathlons since 2010, and has completed 5 Ironman Events (3x IM Florida & 2x IM Wisconsin) as well as many sprint, olympic, and half IM distance races.
-He dropped 4 1/2 hours from his IM Wisconsin in 2018 and most recently completed Ironman Florida 2018 side by side with his brother and father.
+He has earned a degree in Marketing and Management from Grand Valley State University.
+Since joining the shop, he has gone thorugh a number of bike fit classes with ReTul (Toronto), BG Fit Level I (Specialized Bicycles in Morgan Hill, California) and most recently ReTul Level II Aero Fit (Specialized Bicycles in Morgan Hill, California).
+Taylor has been participating in triathlons since 2010, and has completed 6 Ironman Events (4x IM Florida & 2x IM Wisconsin) as well as many sprint, olympic, and half IM distance races.
+He dropped 4 1/2 hours from his IM Wisconsin in 2018 and completed Ironman Florida 2018 side by side with his brother and father.

 has spent the last 10 years of his life in the bicycle industry.
 Steve’s passion for bicycles and mechanics began at a young age with riding BMX and skateboarding.
 He has trained and worked alongside some of the best mechanics in Southeastern Michigan as well as receiving Service Writing training at the Trek Bicycle headquarters in Madison Wisconsin.
 Steve has a passion for thoroughness and customer service – he wants to make sure that your bike is operating the best it can the first time he works on it.
 In his spare time, Steve meticulously maintains his Honda Civic Si Hatchback and searches the depths of the world for Hot Wheels Super Treasure Hunts and other diecast chase cars.
 He is also a fabulous cook, loving boyfriend of 9 years and a father to one furry cat child, Ra.
 If you ride or drive something cool, prepare to have him yell at you out the window of his car about it.